 - “/” means that while it may have been positive there was something that kept it from being a great experience

-As you review your completed form ask:
+As you review your completed form, ask yourself the following questions:

 - Is there a change that can be made to the negative activities that would make it a more positive experience?